dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 * more specific selector with more classes wins
   * more specific wins regardless of order
-* same specificity, then order matters, later wins
+* same specificity, then load order matters, later wins
 * !important gets the highest precedence **(use sparingly!)**
 * inline styles have second highest precedence **(bad: hard to override)**